mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     Configure/Login AWS credentials
     Build, tag, and push the containerize image to image hub (Amazon ECR) report via cml - model metrics
+NOTE: the folder/file in the outs: in name.yml will be automatically tracked by the DVC
+NOTE: Also, in companies, all the runner are self-hosted even the for CI.
+Also, we add logging in runner to debug using log.
 ## In CD,
     using self-hosted runner by the name trip-runner Configure/Login AWS credentials